tfks/POL_POM_QT/README.md

 It is also possible to let QT Creator generate the build directories with the version information but then the *.pro files need to be edited to target the correct build directory of the main application.
 To do this, change the target in the library / plugin projects and the library paths in all consuming projects to find the libraries which are copied to /lib.

-For plugin projects look at the DESTDIR variable.
-For libraries look at the TARGET variable.
+For plugin projects change the DESTDIR variable.
+For libraries change the TARGET variable.

 # Qt version
 This project has been built on Qt5.
 It should compile on Qt4 but this has not yet been tested.